-To tackle Covid-19, India has 8,432 ventilators and 9,512 ICU beds: Report
+India has 8,432 ventilators and 9,512 ICU beds to fight Covid-19, ‘rapid upgrade’ needed: Report

 On Wednesday morning, the Union health ministry confirmed that 562 people have been infected with Covid-19 in the country.
-Of these, 512 cases are active.
-Nine people have died due to the virus, according to the ministry’s latest update.
-However, the death of one more person in Tamil Nadu has not yet been confirmed, which will take the toll to 10.
+Of these, 512 are active cases.
+Nine patients have died due to the virus, according to the ministry’s latest update.
+The death of a 10th person, in Tamil Nadu, has not yet been confirmed by the Centre.

 The Indian Council of Medical Research’s latest study, published on Monday, said that India needed to be prepared for an extended lockdown and continued self-isolation as Covid-19 cases are likely to increase over two more years.
 “We will rapidly need to upgrade its health infrastructure if the situation worsens as cases surge in a short time,” Tarun Bhatnagar, co-author of the study published in the Indian Journal of Medical Research, and a member of the National Task Force against Covid-19 told the newspaper.